 “Your personal history is a part of what happens with your hands and your head as you play music.” — Dave Grohl

-Dave Grohl may well be one of modern rock’s greatest frontmen, taking Foo Fighters on to stadium-sized success and worldwide recognition, but, arguably, some of his finest work has been done away from his guitar and the microphone and sat behind his drum kit — pounding away at the skins as a man possessed.
+Dave Grohl may well be one of modern rock’s greatest frontmen, taking Foo Fighters from lowly alt-rock gems on to stadium-sized success and worldwide recognition.
+But, arguably, some of his finest work has been done away from his guitar and the microphone and sat behind his drum kit — pounding away at the skins as a man possessed.
 Not only as the seminal stickman behind Kurt Cobain and Krist Novoselic in the grunge heroes Nirvana, but also helping out Josh Homme in Queens of the Stone Age from time to time.
 Grohl is, at heart, a drummer first.

 Our interest was piqued by his incredible legend status and led us to think who were Grohl’s favourite drummers?
 Especially after an exchange in 2015 gave a solid indication.
 The story goes that after Neil Peart decided to hang up his sticks and retire from working with Rush, there were rumours that Dave Grohl could help out Geddy Lee and Alex Lifeson and sit behind the kit and take on Peart’s role.
 It was a frightening proposition for longtime fan Grohl.

 After Peart passed away, Grohl led tributes saying: “An inspiration to millions with an unmistakable sound who spawned generations of musicians (like myself) to pick up two sticks and chase a dream.
 A kind, thoughtful, brilliant man who ruled our radios and turntables not only with his drumming, but also his beautiful words.